-Before you jump straight into cleaning your machine we recommend you carefully review these pre-cleaning notes:
+Before you jump straight into ice cream machine maintenance we recommend you carefully review these pre-cleaning notes:

 - Make sure your machine is on wash and not auto because freezing water could damage your machines.